Moaizw/ipl_sentiment_project/README.md

 # IPL Sentiment Project

-Creating a system, which ranks youth indian players based on how often they're mentioned and how positively they're talked about on Reddit.
+Creating a system, which ranks youth cricket players based on how often they're mentioned and how positively they're talked about on Reddit.

 ## Table of Contents